-The PF noted that a Bancroft citation accompanying a discussion of the 1846 Mexican Padron. or census, described the Indian population as "entirely dispersed" by 1844 (Bancroft Library 1880 ca.).
-However, this reference is contradicted by another Bancroft collection reference, which noted that "half-a-dozen families of gente de razon, and twenty or more of ex-neophytes lived quietly, if not prosperously, at San Juan. . . "between 1842 and 1845 (Bancroft 1884-1890, 627).
+1880ca).
+However, this reference is contradicted by another Bancroft collection reference which noted that "half-a-dozen families of gente de razon, and 20 or more of ex-neophytes lived quietly, if not prosperously, at San Juan . . ." between 1842 and 1845 (Bancroft 1884-1890, 627).
 It is unclear if the text referenced only those Indian families who lived in close proximity to the mission, or if it included all SJC Indians who lived within the boundaries of the old mission's properties.
-It is impossible to determine from the limited evidence whether the 326 SJC Indians identified by the petitioner in 1841 were part of the "twenty or more" unnamed families noted between 1842 and 1845.36 The PF did note that the use of the word "entirely" in reference to a dispersed SJC Indian population was inaccurate, as the baptismal registers indicated that SJC Indians lived there at that time (JBA PF 2007, 68), and because subsequent U.S. State and Federal censuses recorded several of these families still there in the 1850s and in 1860 (JBA PF 2007, 87; Appendix 1, 205-6).
-This Bancroft citation provides additional evidence to support the presence of an SJC Indian population in the years following the land distribution.
+It is impossible to determine from the limited evidence whether the 326 SJC Indians identified by the petitioner in 1841 were part of the "20 or more" unnamed families noted between 1842 and 1845.
+The PF did note that the use of the word "entirely" in reference to a dispersed SJC Indian population was inaccurate, as the baptismal registers indicated that SJC Indians lived there at that time (JBA PF 2007, 68), and because subsequent U.S. State and Federal censuses recorded several of these families still there in the 1850s and in 1860 (JBA PF 2007, 87; Appendix 1, 205-6).
+The Bancroft citation provides additional evidence to support the presence of an SJC Indian population in the years following the land distribution.

-The petitioner's "proxy censuses" by themselves, do not demonstrate that an Indian community existed at the Mission during this time.
-They do provide evidence not available at the time of the PF that a number of Indian individuals did live at and near the mission, and that they continued to marry and baptize their children at the former mission.
+The "proxy censuses" by themselves, do not demonstrate that an Indian entity existed at the Mission during this time.
+They do provide evidence not available at the time of the PF that a number of Indian individuals did live at and near the mission, and that these Indians continued to marry and baptize their children at the former mission.
 The evidence also demonstrates that these Indians were part of the same population of Indians who had been identified as SJC Indians while the mission still functioned.